 - Educate yourself about impulse control disorders, paying extra attention to the exact impulse disorder that your loved one is struggling with.
 This will help you to understand more about what your loved one is going through and what you can expect during the recovery process.

-- Help your loved one find a treatment program that will best suit his or her specific needs.
+- Help your loved one find a treatment center that will best suit his or her specific needs.

 - Ensure your loved one that you will be there to support him or her throughout the entire treatment process.